 It is the intent of this policy to provide guidance and transparency regarding the Sacred Heart's requirements and process in which a school continuation agreement for MSHSL high school activities and sports will be entered.
+It must be noted that this waiver process is only for MSHSL member schools and does not and sports will be entered.
 It must be noted that this waiver process is only for MSHSL member schools and does not affect private clubs and sports associations.